dhilgart/TWIML_codenames/README.md

 (This file is used by the template bot, but your bot does not have to use it)

-- nounlist.txt - a list of words to consider using as clue words
+- nounlist.txt - a list of words to consider using as clue words.
+Sourced from http://www.desiquintans.com/nounlist